This topic describes the differences between application and authentication sessions.

-Application sessions apply to PingFederate applications hosted on its user-facing endpoints; for example, the profile management page and the grant management endpoints.
-When the inactivity threshold or the maximum lifetime is reached, PingFederate redirects previously authenticated users back to the authentication sources (IdP adapter instances or IdP connections), subject to the configuration of authentication sessions.
+Application sessions apply to PingFederate applications hosted on its user-facing endpoints, such as the profile management page and the grant management endpoints.
+When the inactivity threshold or the maximum lifetime is reached, PingFederate redirects previously authenticated users back to the authentication sources, identity provider (IdP) adapter instances or IdP connections, subject to the configuration of authentication sessions.

-Authentication sessions control when PingFederate redirects previously authenticated users back to the authentication sources on subsequent requests for browser-based SSO or PingFederate applications.
+Authentication sessions control when PingFederate redirects previously authenticated users back to the authentication sources on subsequent requests for browser-based single sign-on (SSO) or PingFederate applications.

 Authentication sessions typically wrap an adapter so that PingFederate creates the session when user authentication has succeeded.
 PingFederate invokes the adapter's authentication logic again only when the session reaches its limits.
 However, depending on the implementation, an adapter can be aware of an authentication session that wraps it and override this logic.
 In particular, PingFederate creates authentication sessions configured for an Identifier First Adapter instance only when the complete single sign-on (SSO) transaction has succeeded.
 This lets the adapter prompt the user for a different user identifier when a chained adapter authentication fails because, for example, there's a typo in the user identifier.